AT237/ERP/replit.md

 # Overview

 This is a comprehensive business management system built as a full-stack web application.
 The system provides tools for managing inventory, customers, suppliers, projects, quotations, invoices, purchase orders, work orders, and packing lists.
-It includes a dashboard for business analytics and reporting capabilities.
+It includes a dashboard for business analytics and reporting capabilities, plus a complete **Text Snippets Management System** for reusable content across documents.
 The application is designed for small to medium businesses that need to track their operations, inventory, and customer relationships in one centralized platform.

 # User Preferences